Tej Chajed

 advanced user and contributing to Iris.

-Communication Lab, where I help students with technical communication.
-If
+Communication Lab, where I helped students with technical communication.
+I'm still passionate

 Ph.D. thesis